Frequently Asked Questions

 Q: Will my son or daughter be sharing a locker?

 A: Yes, your son or daughter will most likely be sharing a locker.
 At Christ the King grade 12’s get their own lockers, as do grade 11 mentors.
 All other students share (unless there are extenuating circumstances).
 As part of the lockering process spaces are left in some lockers to leave room for late registrants and transfer students.

 Q: Where do I buy my son or daughter’s uniform?

 A: Uniforms can be purchased from McCarthy’s.
 Once you go there and sort out sizing you can order items online and have them delivered directly to your home.
-We also hold used uniform sales at the end of each school year (on June 30th) and on the grade 9 orientation day.
+We also hold used uniform sales, more info to follow.

 Q: I heard you have school sweatshirts that are part of the uniform, how can my son or daughter purchase one?

 A: School sweatshirts can be purchased from McCarthy’s through the teachers in charge of teams and clubs.
 Students who are not members of a team or club may purchase the school sweatshirt through McCarthy’s.

 Q: How many uniform pieces do students require to begin school?